lgochoaza-droid/analysis-credit-risk-dataset/README.md

 - Incorporate multiple variables when assessing credit risk, rather than relying on a single factor such as balance or installment size.

 - Consider transforming or redefining highly skewed variables (such as DUE_PAYMENT) to improve their usefulness in risk analysis.

-- Further analysis using predictive models (e.g., logistic regression) is recommended to better capture the combined effect of multiple variables on default probability.

 - Collect or include additional financial indicators (such as income or credit score) to improve the accuracy of risk assessment.